Guide: Your Optimal Free Prize Request in 2026

 High Existing relationship, active supplier, HR partner Faster decision, already known context

-Medium Local business, nearby service, regional player Good affinity with an employee audience, but variable budgets
+Medium Local business, nearby service, regional actor Good affinity with an employee audience, but variable budgets

-Selective Large brand, national program, highly solicited player Possible interest, longer cycle, often heavier validation
+Selective Large brand, national program, highly solicited actor Possible interest, longer cycle, often heavier validation

 This classification avoids mobilizing ten follow-ups on a prestigious target when three already warm partners could cover your needs.

-Choosing Prizes That Really Appeal in an Employee Environment
+Choosing Prizes That Truly Appeal in an Employee Environment

 The right prize is not judged solely on its perceived value.
-It is also judged on its ease of allocation, use, and communication.
+It is also judged on its ease of assignment, use, and communication.

 In companies, formats that work well are often: